cxnunes/typescript-express-starter/README.md

 ## About <a name = "about"></a>

-This is starting project with the basic configuration for an express api using typescript.
+Starter for express project in typescript with some personal preferences

 ## Some notes